Edensel/street-food/README.md

 3. Open the `index.html` file in your preferred web browser to experience the website.

 ## Usage
-Visit the live website [here](https://esekon.github.io/street-food/) to explore the Street Food Restaurant's offerings, ambiance, and contact details.
+Visit the live website [here](https://esekon.github.io/street-food/) to explore the Street Food Hotel contact details.

 ## Technologies Used
 - HTML5 and CSS3 for structuring and styling the website.